fastapi/fastapi/docs/tutorial/security/get-current-user.md

 The security and dependency injection stuff is written once.

 And you can make it as complex as you want.
 And still, have it written only once, in a single place.
+With all the flexibility.

 But you can have thousands of endpoints (path operations) using the same security system.